eire1130/Django_datatables/README.txt

     url(r'^config/$', 'config',name='config'),
 }}}

-5. Configure jgrid to use the defined urls.
-Here I am using
+5. Configure datatables to use the defined urls.
+Here I am using the django url tag:
 {{{
 var osTable;
 $(function(){